bgoonz/bgoonz/README.md

     <tr>
       <td><a href='https://mihirbegmusic.netlify.app/'>MihirBeg.com</a></td>
       <td>Html, Css, Javascript,  Bootstrap,  FontAwesome,  jQuery</td>
-      <td>A responsive and mobil friendly content promotion site for an Audio Engineer to engage with fans and potential clients</td>
+      <td>A responsive and mobile friendly content promotion site for an Audio Engineer to engage with fans and potential clients</td>
     </tr>
     <tr>
       <td><a href='https://tetris42.netlify.app/'>Tetris-JS</a></td>